 How Mulching Can Help Trees

 Climate is one of the proofs of the word “change”.
-It always changes in a particular place and time.
-Because of that, other factors may also be affected like people, animals, plants and trees.
-During winter, the latter stop growing.
-They undergo a process called dormancy but the good news is there are tree services that are much helpful during this season, like mulching.
+It always changes at a particular place and time.
+Because of that, other factors may also be affected, like people, animals, plants, and trees.
+During winter, the latter stops growing.
+They undergo a process called dormancy, but the good news is that there are tree services that are very helpful during this season, like mulching.

 Mulching

-One of the easiest, quickest, and most effective processes to do in order to protect and maintain the beauty of trees while mulch is the protective covering that is spread on top of the soil.
-Examples of mulch that are considered to be organic are the following: nut hulls, aged sawdust, straw, shredded leaves, aged manure, pine needles, evergreen branches and wood chips.
-It serves as protector of the ground especially during soil erosion and compaction from heavy rains.
+One of the easiest, quickest, and most effective processes to do in order to protect and maintain the beauty of trees is mulch, which is the protective covering that is spread on top of the soil.
+Examples of mulch that are considered organic are the following: nut hulls, aged sawdust, straw, shredded leaves, aged manure, pine needles, evergreen branches, and wood chips.
+It serves as a protector of the ground, especially during soil erosion and compaction from heavy rains.
 Also, it helps conserve moisture, increases the earthworm population, keeps the soil cooler in summer, improves soil texture, and increases soil fertility.
-Furthermore, mulching protect plants from the attacks of winter season.
-It is also healthy not only to the tree but also to the earthworms and other creatures that live in the soil.
-It can be applied in any situation and at any time of year.
+Furthermore, mulching protects plants from the attacks of the winter season.
+It is also healthy not only for the tree but also for the earthworms and other creatures that live in the soil.
+It can be applied in any situation and at any time of the year.

 Factors in order to end up creating a good one